-Provides $5,000 scholarship to a student in good standing who is enrolled in one of the following programs: Online MBA, Professional (part-time) MBA, Executive MBA, Global MBA, Masters of Science in Digital Innovation Marketing, Masters of Science in Human Resource Management, or the Online BBA program.
+Awards five $5000 scholarships to students in good standing who are enrolled in one of the following programs: Online MBA, Professional (part-time) MBA, Executive MBA, Global MBA, Masters of Science in Digital Innovation Marketing, Masters of Science in Human Resource Management, or the Online BBA program.

 Requirements: To apply, students must submit the following:

 - A resume,

 - A 500-1,000 word essay that explains why the student is deserving of the award, and

 - A letter of recommendation from a person inside or outside the university.

 Provides $1,000 to a Fox School graduate or undergraduate student in good standing who is enrolled and who actively promotes sustainability and/or ethics in business (e.g., bringing in speakers or career connections, working with the Office of Sustainability, experiential learning).